imrehorvath/avrispm328p/README.md

 This firmware uses a 2 microseconds sck half-period duration as default.
 This works with most recent parts with their factory default settings of using an internal 1 MHz clock.
 (Actually 8 MHz divided by 8)

 There are cases you might want to program In System a target clocked at a much slower frequency.
 Like a clock application running at 32.768 kHz.
-In that case you need to set a longer sck half period duration.
+In that case you need to set a longer sck half-period duration.

-### Set a longer sck half period duration
+### Set a longer sck half-period duration

 Run `avrdude` in Terminal Mode.